 In 5 years, his assured home insurance sum increased to Rs 32 lakh, keeping up with the rising construction cost.
 The amount for the contents of the house reached Rs 10 lakh.

 In January 2001, his house suffered a considerable amount of damage due to an earthquake.
-Several of his household goods were also destroyed.
-Mr Sarna spent Rs 37 lakh in rebuilding the house and got Rs 32 lakh as reimbursement from the insurer.
+This resulted in the destruction of several household goods.
+Mr. Sarna spent Rs 37 lakh in rebuilding the house and got Rs 32 lakh as reimbursement from the insurer.

 However, the insurer reimbursed only 30% of the cost of repairing his household goods taking into account the depreciation in value.